CaceresMickael/Engie_repository/README.md

 * API_Engie.py file

 ## Step 3
-To ensure that the code is working well, all the library found in the file "requirements.txt" needs to be installed.
+To ensure that the code is working well, all of the libraries in the file "requirements.txt" need to be installed.
 (It might require to restart the code editor).

 ## Step 4
 The code in the file "API_Engie.py" can be run.
 A link to the API should appear in the terminal (cf yellow link bellow):